 Machine Learning algorithm is a computer program that teaches computers how to adjust themselves so that a human do not need to explicitly describe how to perform the task to be achieved by the computer.
 The information that a Machine Learning algorithm needs in order to adjust its own program to solve a particular task is a set of known examples.

-One of the revolutionary things about machine learning is that it can learn computers how to perform complex tasks, which are hard or even impossible for humans to describe and instruct.
-For example, if you want to make the upper photo in the figure below look like a Picasso painting, you can easily do so in seconds using machine learning.
+One of the revolutionary things about machine learning is that it allows computers to learn to perform complex tasks, which are hard or even impossible for humans to describe in "if-than" logic, and instruct.
+For example, if you want to make a random photo look like a Picasso painting, you can easily do so in seconds using machine learning.
 All you need to do is to provide a set of Picasso paintings to train the machine.

 There are other learning techniques, which do not require a training dataset, for example, learning by “trial and error” -- unsupervised machine learning.

 Since 2012, a specific Machine Learning technique called Deep Learning has been taking the AI world by storm.
-It deals with Artificial Neural Networks of different architectures and specific advanced algorithms for their training.
-A progress made within just three years since 2012 is larger than computer scientists had done in the preceding twenty five years on several key problems, including Image Understanding, Signal Processing, Voice Understanding, and Text Understanding.
+It deals with Artificial Neural Networks of various architectures and specific advanced algorithms for their training.
+Progress made within just three years since 2012 is larger than computer scientists had done in the preceding twenty-five years on several key problems, including Image Understanding, Signal Processing, Voice Understanding, and Text Understanding.

 Big Data and Machine Learning In Drug Discovery